 As an additional activity on this guide to Dubrovnik, head to one of the nearby fishing villages; Cavtat is the closest.
 This is also a great option if you have a few hours to kill, such as waiting for a flight (it’s close to the airport), or even if you just find the bustle of Dubrovnik Old City a bit too much.

 Being only 18.5km from Dubrovnik, it takes about 20 minutes by car/ taxi to get to the seriously cute fishing village of Cavtat.

+There are numerous things to see and do in Cavtat.
 Historically, Cavtat was a fishing village and in contrast to nearby Dubrovnik, still has some of this laid-back charm.
 Pretty galleries and a string of water edge restaurants make this a great place to head for a bit of relaxation.
-A tree-clad promenade skirts around the peninsula and there are plenty of spots to get a sun lounger.
+Tree-clad promenade skirts around the peninsula and there are plenty of spots to get a sun lounger.